zlatozar/study-paip/ch00/Readme.md

 Backquoted expression is similar to a quoted expression except you can "unquote" particular subexpressions by preceding them with a comma, possibly followed by an **@** sign.
 Without an **@** sign, the comma causes the value of the subexpression to be included as is.
-With an at sign, the value—which must be a list—is "spliced"(append) into the enclosing list.
+With an at sign (**@**), the value - which must be a list - is "spliced"(append) into the enclosing list.
 Another useful way to think about the backquote syntax is as a particularly concise way of writing code that generates lists.

 Here is some examples:

 ```
 Backquote Syntax     Equivalent List-Building Code                Result